 Tools and Support for Online Instruction

-With the return to campus, there will be a range of modalities that will be used for instruction.
+There are a range of modalities that can be used for instruction.
 While we progress toward more face-to-face instruction, students and instructors alike may need to adopt alternative modes, whether synchronous or asynchronous, to complement or augment more familiar approaches to instruction.
 The Taylor Institute of Teaching and Learning has resources to support and guide the adoption of blended instruction.
 This page provides further references and resources to support you in the expanding range of teaching scenarios that may occur as we identify ways for classes to connect virtually.

-Multimodal Synchronous Delivery may be considered in instances where classes are held face-to-face, but videoconferencing is used to accommodate students who have to join at a distance.
+Multimodal Synchronous Delivery may be considered in instances where classes or meetings are held face-to-face, with videoconferencing used as well to accommodate participants who have to join at a distance.
 Please follow these steps as you prepare:

 Determine the needs you anticipate to facilitate your course to all of your students.
 This will consider factors such as the learning objectives, planned instructional activities, assessment and students' need for flexible modalities for participation.
 The Blended and Online Learning resources at the Taylor Institute would be valuable as you try to determine approaches to course design to address the unique combination of needs for your course and students.

-While the combination of needs, approaches and design aspects will vary, the following ought to be done when preparing to mix modalities (e.g. synchronous face-to-face and online instruction) for your lesson or course:
+While the combination of needs, approaches and design aspects may vary, the following steps ought to be done when preparing to mix modalities (e.g. synchronous face-to-face and online instruction) for your lesson or course:

-1. Assess the classroom that you plan to facilitate from and determine if you have the audio and video equipment to include remote students in the session.
+1. Assess the classroom that you plan to facilitate from.
+Determine if you have the audio and video equipment to include remote students in the session.
 Sufficient microphone equipment to broadcast audio to the students is the priority over video cameras.
-If you do not have sufficient microphony in the room, you can use the built-in microphone in a personal laptop computer, or contact firstname.lastname@example.org to request a peripheral microphone to be plugged into your computer.
-A peripheral microphone would be ideal.
-To reserve one of these rooms, please fill out the form at: https://live-ucalgary.ucalgary.ca/student-services/calendar-scheduling/general-assignment-rooms/how-book-classroom and ensure to detail your technological needs.
-There will be challenges to addressing the needs of both audiences and a teaching assistant or a student designated to monitor inquiries and input from remote students would be valuable in this situation.
+If you do not have sufficient microphony in the room, you can use the built-in microphone in a personal laptop computer, or contact email@example.com to request a peripheral microphone or camera to to use during this session.

 2. Generate a Zoom meeting link for the session.
 Before running the session, test your audio quality by recording your session in the room and with the equipment you plan to use.
-If the sound quality is insufficient on the recording, contact email@example.com for technical support, equipment and advice.
+If the sound quality is insufficient on the recording, contact email@example.com for technical support.

 3. Consider strategies to keep remote students engaged and active during the session.
 You may consider the following:

-- have a student in the room participate via Zoom and monitor chat messages from remote participants.
+- have a and teaching assistant or student in the room participate via Zoom and monitor chat messages from remote participants.

 - create opportunities for remote students to participate in group work in real time

-- provide remote students classroom materials in advance of the session whether by mail or D2L
+- provide remote students classroom materials in advance of the session by mail or D2L

 - share your PowerPoint throughout the session rather than video of the classroom

-- complement your presentations with videos of narrated PowerPoints that summarize the core content of the session
+- complement your live presentations with narrated PowerPoints that summarize the core content of the session uploaded to D2L

 - Look for opportunities to allow remote participants to share their contributions (speaking, notes, etc. whether by screen sharing, collaborative whiteboard or other means)